FbW-48-2/final-projects-musing/README.md

 The backend team can have a different Node Major version than the frontend team.
 That is alright.

-But all members which work on the SAME code base / repository, must use the same node major version to prevent unresolvable conflicts.
+But all members which work on the SAME codebase / repository, must use the same node major version to prevent unresolvable conflicts.

 ### Libraries

 - Same UI Library for everyone please!
+- No mixing of UI library libraries like Material-UI v4 and v5
 - Vanilla JS libs only when there is no React alternative
-- Minimum: Feasability test of libs
+- Minimum: Little feasability test of new libs before inclusion in project code

 <br /><br />